Modern Slavery Statement

 Potential Exposure

-The Organisation considers its main exposure to the risk of slavery and human trafficking to exist in its Pet Foods & Accessories supply chains because they involve the provision of labour in a country where protection against breaches of human rights may be limited.
+The organisation considers its main exposure to the risk of slavery and human trafficking to exist in its Pet Foods & Accessories supply chains because they involve the provision of labour in a country where protection against breaches of human rights may be limited.

 The Organisation has not, to its knowledge, conducted any business with another organisation which has been found to have involved itself with modern slavery.